Get in Touch

 Decomposing a Monolith Application

-• Developing independently deployable applications to enhance flexibility and scalability for government systems
+• Creating independently deployable applications for government services

-• Organizing microservice applications around business capabilities to align with mission objectives
+• Organizing microservice applications around business capabilities in the public sector

-• Case study: Migrating a monolithic application to three core microservices to improve performance and manageability
+• Case study: Transitioning a monolithic application to three core microservices for government use

 Setting up a Spring Cloud Development Environment

-• Setting up Docker and Docker Compose for containerized development
+• Configuring Docker and Docker Compose for government IT development

 Overview of Spring Cloud and Spring Boot

-• Spring Cloud sub-projects: Config Server & Bus, Eureka, Ribbon, Feign, and Hystrix for enhanced microservices management
+• Spring Cloud sub-projects, including Config Server & Bus, Eureka, Ribbon, Feign, and Hystrix, for government microservices

-• Spring Boot for rapid application development with minimal configuration
+• Spring Boot framework for government application development

 Creating a Spring Boot Application